 Book Publishing is Essential

-We weren't surprised when Governor Wolf came out with an update, but this was an executive order late Thursday.
+We weren't surprised when Governor Wolf came out with an update to the initial statement, but this was an executive order late Thursday.
 The new order though was more direct and the instruction was changed to "non life sustaining businesses must close", and there was initially no list of which business types it applied to.

-A list of essential businesses was provided later, and when we saw it we immediately scrolled through it.
-There was a green or red box beside each business type.
+A list of essential businesses was provided later, and we saw there was a green or red box beside each business type.
 We came to printing, saw the red box, and our faces went silent.

 But then a little later we looked again, and saw the list had a green box beside "Directory, Periodical, Newspaper, and Book Publishers", and so did "Electronic Shopping and Mail Order".
 Of course books are essential, and the materials we were seeing were absolutely crucial to people involved on the front lines of this crisis, in addition to others still working from home and unable to access their office printers.